You can stay married – maybe even for a long time.

 Many couples experience loneliness in marriage.
 But it probably didn’t start out that way.
-Young and in love, couples generally spend a lot of time together.
+Couples generally spend a lot of time together when they are young and in love.
 They talk about everything.
 And nothing.
 They communicate with little touches and long kisses.
 And when one speaks, the other hangs on every word.

 But over time, people get busy.
-Or we get bored.
+Or bored.
+Or just tired.
 The everyday grind of life wears us down.
-We get tired.

 And somewhere along the way, if we are not careful, real conversation just evaporates.
 We conduct business together.
 Talk about schedules and kids and errands and bills and getting the oil changed or the roof fixed.

 But too often, we stop talking about who we are and what we want from life.
 We stop sharing our hearts with each other.